WCKDNaz/wckdnaz.github.io/README.md

 ## Projects
 ### URL Classification With Logistic Regression
->Built a model from scratch using **pyspark's** library to determine whether a URL is malicious or benign based on a set of features compiled by vectorassembler.
+>Built a model from scratch using **pyspark's** framework to determine whether a URL is malicious or benign based on a set of selected features.
 >
->Features were identified by the output of a heatmap using **numpy's** library that correlated the highest impact of all viable columns to the target label column.
+>Features were identified by the output of a heatmap using **numpy's** and **sklearn's** libraries that correlated the highest impact of all viable columns to the target label column.
 >
 >Fine-tuned different learning algorithms by the usage of ensemble techniques and different classifiers such as OneVsRest, etc.